lvalnegri/workshops-setup_cloud_analytics_machine/r_packages.md

   - [shinyLP](https://github.com/jasdumas/shinyLP) - Provide Bootstrap components to make landing home pages for Shiny apps
   - [shinymaterial](https://github.com/ericrayanderson/shinymaterial) - Implements *Material Design* in Shiny apps
   - [shinyobjects](https://github.com/rjake/shinyobjects) -
+  - [shinyscreenshot](https://github.com/daattali/shinyscreenshot) - Captures, and saves as PNG images, screenshots in *Shiny* apps, either of the entire viewable page, or a specific section of the page, using the [html2canvas](https://html2canvas.hertzen.com/) JS library.
+See also `capture`and `snapper`, but these are not on *CRAN*.
   - [shinysense](https://github.com/nstrayer/shinysense) `install_github("nstrayer/shinysense")` - Shiny modules to help shiny recall data from more than the keyboard
   - [shinytest](https://github.com/rstudio/shinytest) -  Provides tools for creating and running automated tests on *Shiny* apps
   - [shinythemes](http://rstudio.github.io/shinythemes/) - Makes it easy to alter the overall appearance of any Shiny app
   - [shinyWidgets](https://cran.r-project.org/package=shinyWidgets/) :+1: - Provides custom input widgets for Shiny apps.
 See the live version of the vignette [here](https://dreamrs-vic.shinyapps.io/shinyWidgets)
+  - [snapper](https://github.com/yonicd/snapper) `install_github('yonicd/snapper')` - Captures, and saves as PNG images, screenshots of html objects in *Shiny* apps using the [html2canvas](https://html2canvas.hertzen.com/) JS library.
+See also `shinyscreenshot`, which is on *CRAN*.
   - [supreme](https://github.com/strboul/supreme) - A tool to help developers to either visualize the structure of a *Shiny* that's been developed with *modules*, or design a new app from scratch
   - [tippy](https://github.com/JohnCoene/tippy) - Allows to add Tooltips to *RMarkdown* Documents and *Shiny* apps using *htmlwidgets and the [tippy.js](https://atomiks.github.io/tippyjs/) JS library.
   - [waiter](https://github.com/JohnCoene/waiter) -